 In 2004, Davis starred in the stage in the Roundabout Theatre Company’s production of Lynn Nottage’s play, “Intimate Apparel,” directed by Daniel Sullivan.
 She garnered the highest honors for an off-Broadway play, including “Best Actress” awards from the Drama Desk, the Drama League, the Obie and the Audelco Award.
 Davis was nominated for the Lucille Lortel Award as well.
 She reprised her role at the Mark Taper Forum in Los Angeles where she was recognized with the Ovation, Los Angeles Drama Critics and the Garland Awards.

 In 2001, Davis was awarded a Tony for “Best Performance by a Featured Actress in a Play” for her portrayal of ‘Tonya’ in “King Hedley II.”
 She commanded the attention of critics and audiences alike for her portrayal of “Tonya,” a 35-year old woman who is forced to fight for the right to abort an unwanted pregnancy.
 Davis also received a Drama Desk Awardin recognition of her work.

-Davis is a graduate of the Julliard School and holds an Honorary Doctorate of Fine Arts Degree from her alma mater, Rhode Island College.
-She resides in Los Angeles with her husband, actor Julius Tennon.
+A graduate of The Julliard School, Davis received an Honorary Doctorate during its 109th Commencement Ceremony and she also holds an Honorary Doctorate of Fine Arts degree from her alma mater, Rhode Island College.
+She resides in Los Angeles with her husband and daughter.